Fourfold Argument

 These are explained as follows:

-- Teleological Argument - The design and fine-tuning that we see in the natural universe - consistent natural laws, chemical properties, the conditions required for a habitable place like earth to exist, and above all, the life on earth - points us to the fact that, rather than merely the unintelligent natural universe being eternal, instead, the First Cause is a supremely intelligent, powerful, Necessary Being - God
+- Teleological Argument - The design and fine-tuning that is seen in the natural universe - consistent natural laws, chemical properties, the conditions required for a habitable place like earth to exist, and above all, the life on earth - points to the fact that, rather than merely the unintelligent natural universe being eternal, instead, the First Cause is a supremely intelligent, powerful, Necessary Being - God

-- Pascal's Wager - If we are wrong about God existing, yet choose to be open to Him existing, and live for Him, we have not lost much - only a finite lifetime.
-But, if we are right about God existing, and Eternal Life with Him is possible, then we stand to gain everything.
-Therefore, it is logical to be as open to God as we can possibly be.
-This means that we, in our disposition, overwhelmingly favor the Theistic sides of the Cosmological and Teleological arguments, by logical default
+- Pascal's Wager - If a person is wrong about God existing, yet chooses to be open to Him existing, and lives for Him, they have not lost much - only a finite lifetime.
+But, if they are right about God existing, and Eternal Life with Him is possible, then they stand to gain everything.
+Therefore, it is logical to be as open to God as one can possibly be.
+This means that a person should, in their disposition, overwhelmingly favor the Theistic sides of the Cosmological and Teleological arguments, by logical default

 - Old Testament narrative, symbolism, and prophecy fulfilled in Jesus (article)